BenjaminPeter/admixfrog/README.md

  - `--ancestral`: a taxon in that specifies the ancestral allele (must be in the reference file)
  - `--states`: the potential admixture sources.
 (Must be in the reference)
+ - `--contamination`: the source of contamination.
+(Must also be in the reference)

 For other parameters, see below or type `admixfrog --help`

+There are also utilities to create the input file (from a bam file ) and the reference file (from a vcf file) from standard formats.
+These can be called using `admixfrog-bam` or `admixfrog-ref`, respectively.
+Their arguments are also accepted by the main `admixfrog` program.
+However, as parsing and creating these files takes typically much longer than running admixfrog, I recommend generating them first.

 The input file is optionally generated from a bam-file:
 ```